 What Happens If You Give Up On Love?

-There are circumstances where love is not enough.
-Anyone who is caught in an unhealthy relationship has every right to move on without the guilt or remorse.
-However, you have to hold on to the hope that love will come to you someday.
-Because here’s what happens if you give up on love:
+Sometimes love just isn’t enough.
+Anyone who is caught in an unhealthy relationship has every right to move on without guilt or remorse.
+Is it ok to give up on love when that happens?
+No, not even then.
+No matter what, you have to hold on to the hope that love will come to you someday.
+Because if you don’t, then a destroyed self-worth, loneliness and a general dissatisfaction from life are only some of the things that happen when you give up on love.

 1. Relationships overwhelm you

-When you no longer believe that love exists or is meant for you, the idea of romantic relationships starts to overwhelm you.
-You don’t see a point of investing so much in something that, according to you, is bound to fizzle out someday.
+When you give up on love and no longer believe it love exists or is meant for you, the idea of romantic relationships can start to overwhelm you.
+You don’t see a point in investing so much in something that, according to you, is bound to fizzle out someday.

 2. Trust issues are a result of quitting love

-Betrayal, heartbreak and a void in your heart are the reasons why someone would consider giving up on love.
+Betrayal, heartbreak, and a gaping void in your heart are the reasons why someone may consider giving up on love.
 In such situations, trust issues take hold.
 You’re convinced that anyone interested in you either has vested interests or is playing you.

 3. Commitment issues

-Naturally then, you develop a fear of commitment as a defense mechanism.
-You have a tough time fostering long-term relationships or becoming emotionally invested in another person.
+This fear of commitment is a defense mechanism that works subconsciously to protect you from hurt.
+As a result, you may have a tough time fostering committed relationships or becoming emotionally invested in another person.

 4. Loss of belief in relationships

-You become convinced that all happy couple relationships are a farce.
-Your coupled friends, your parents or siblings – to your mind they’re all stuck in unhappy relationships and faking it for the world.
+As a result, you became convinced that all happy couple relationships are a farce.
+Your friends, your parents, or siblings – in your mind they’re all stuck in unhappy relationships and faking it to the world.
 It becomes hard to accept that two people can be genuinely happy together.

 Related Reading: 7 Reasons To Choose The Good Guy Over The Cool, Bad One